NASA-SW-VnV/ikos/analyzer/README.md

    * backward abstract interpreter
   The backward abstract interpreter is limited to dataflow analyses, otherwise although sound it will be too imprecise.

-`include/analyzer/ikos-wrapper/domains_traits.hpp`: extend IKOS abstract domains with some extra functionality.

 ##### include/analyzer/domains

 This folder contains analysis-specific abstract domains not available in ikos core library.

-`include/analyzer/domains/value_domain.hpp`: this is a core abstract domain used for most of the analyses.
-This implements a value analysis 'a la' Mine.
-   * class `pointer_domain` extends an arbitrary numerical abstract domain to reason about pointer offsets.
-   * class `memory_domain` extends `pointer_domain` to reason about memory contents.
-For more precision, it uses also the nullity and uninitialized abstract domains.

 ##### include/analyzer/utils